kfg2017/4DObservation/README.md

-#  Educational near real-time Visualisation and Dissemination of 4D ATLS Data with an Android Application
+#  Educative near real-time Visualisation and Dissemination of 4D ATLS Data with an Android Application

 ## latest changes: